GuiHeurich/sp-test/README.md

 As a data analyst
 so that I can organise my data
 I want to be able to extract individual lines from a log file
+:check:

 As a data analyst
 so that I can organise my data
-I want to each line to show only the page visited
+I want each line to show only the page visited
+:production:

 As a data analyst
 so that I can organise my data